R4nd0mJ0k3r/training/INTRODUCTION.md

 ## Programming Introduction

-It important to have a good understanding and consistently apply the basic fundamentals of programming.
+It important to have a good understanding of, and the ability to consistently apply the basic fundamentals of programming.
 We would like you to run through the following courses:

 - **Basic Javascript**
 [https://www.codecademy.com/courses/learn-javascript](https://www.codecademy.com/courses/learn-javascript)